est-gonzalezr/ulos/README.md

 From an FTP client connect to the server.
 Enter with localhost: `localhost`, username: `one`, password: `123`, and port: `21`.

+Upload any file to the server with name `task.zip`.
+Upload any file to the server with name `cypressParsing.tar`.
-Upload any file to the server with name `Rationality.pdf`.
+Upload any file to the server with name `cypressExecution.tar`.

 In ULOS root folder run: